EST-Karol/DS-Test/README.md

 Design System will provide a lot of benefits:

-* Library of reusable components and design resources will help our teams to focus on solving more-complex design problems (like user workflows or information usability rather than basic visual tweaks).
 * Centralised design resource will act as a knowledge platform.
-Codified product knowledge, discoveries and best practicises will be shared and widely available.
+Product knowledge, UX discoveries and best practicises will be codified and widely available.
-* Unified design language will improve alignment between crossfunctional teams.
+* Library of reusable components and design resources will help our teams to focus on solving more-complex design problems (like user workflows or information usability rather than spend time on basic visual tweaks).
-* Component library will provide immediate and robust visual layer for wide range of software and data projects (or experiments).
+* Component library will provide robust and instantly available visual layer for many software and data projects or experiments.
-* Design System will improve understanding and usage consistency of the EST Brand.
+* Refined UI patterns and usage examples will promote understanding and usage consistency of the EST Brand Guidelines.
+* Unified design language will improve collaboration between teams.
+* Centralized  components will reduce

 * help people to showcase their
 * To enable rapid reuse to
 * Design (and development) work can be created and replicated quickly and at scale.